andmos/bats-examples/README.md

 2 tests, 0 failures
 ```

 Great.
 Those examples show the overview of `bats`.
+For more ideas on how to use `bats` for integration tests, [Zach Holman](https://zachholman.com/) has a great [blog post with that topic in mind](https://zachholman.com/posts/integration-tests).

 Next, let's spice it up with some Test Driver Development (TDD) on some actual shell scripts.

 ## Using TDD in our shell scripts for fun and profit